 This tool is best used for repairing small areas in your photo, and it’s not recommended for removing large objects or backgrounds.
-Such objects include spots, wrinkles, pimples, and other defects which may not related to the skin such as mismatching tones, textures and colours.
+Such objects include spots, wrinkles, pimples, and other defects which may not relate to the skin such as mismatching tones, textures, and colours.

-The Healing Brush Tool would select an area of your photo which is closer in tone and colour to that of where you want it replaced.
-Then it automatically uses pixels from around the object you are trying to remove, and blends them in with your image.
+The Healing Brush Tool would select an area of your photo closer in tone and colour to where you want it replaced.
+Then it automatically uses pixels from around the object you are trying to remove and blends them in with your image.
 This means that it is important for there to be similar textures or tones near where you want to repair your photo.

-The following set of images thoroughly explain how to use the Healing Brush Tool.
+The following set of images thoroughly explains how to use the Healing Brush Tool.

-The Patch Tool is a Retouching Tool which is similar to the Healing Brush Tool in Affinity Photo.
-It can be used for removing objects or backgrounds from photos, but it’s best when removing larger areas of an image such as backgrounds and large scale defects.
+The Patch Tool is a Retouching Tool that is similar to the Healing Brush Tool in Affinity Photo.
+It can be used for removing objects or backgrounds from photos, but it’s best when removing larger areas of an image such as backgrounds and large-scale defects.
 In order to use this tool effectively, you should select either ‘Source’ mode or ‘Destination’ mode.

 Source mode will allow you to select the area of the photo that you want to use as a patch, and then Affinity Photo will automatically clone it over the selected area.
 Destination mode will let you drag an image or selection onto the document, which will then be used as the source for cloning.

 When using this tool, it’s important to keep in mind that the lighter areas of your image are more easily blended into Affinity Photo’s background, while dark or black tones tend to be less visible.
-It may also help you remove objects if there is a range of different textures and colours surrounding it.
+It may also help you remove objects if there is a range of different textures and colors surrounding them in Affinity Photo.

 The following images are a step-by-step guide on how to use and perfect the Patch Tool.

-The Red Eye Removal Tool is a quick and easy way to remove red eye from your photos.
+The Red Eye Removal Tool is a quick and easy way to remove red eyes from your photos in Affinity Photo.
 The tool is used by first selecting the area around the eyes which you want to fix.
 Affinity Photo will then automatically detect any red areas and correct them.